 Full development of GEN IV programmes also foresees the future increase of reactors operating temperatures (beyond 550 °C).
 This challenging goal requires, to test “new” materials such as FeCrAl and FeCrAl ODS steels, AFA steels, refractory alloys (Mo), SiC composites, Nb alloys, “MAX” phase materials, as well as coated materials as Al-based surface alloying and Alumina Coatings.
 The requested testing conditions are 650-800°C lead temperature and 1 – 2 m/s lead velocity.
 Currently test can be performed by the CHEMLAB with these conditions in stagnant Lead.

 The reactor vessel, the structural materials, the internals and the fuel cladding are subjected, to different extent, to several degradation mechanisms such as neutron irradiation, thermal ageing and corrosion.
 The current knowledge is not complete, and more experimental investigations are needed, providing high quality data on the material behaviour.
 The following main issues on irradiation performance of candidate materials are of primarily importance for LFR systems development: corrosion in HLM under irradiation (coated and uncoated material), irradiation embrittlement of selected materials, irradiation creep, swelling.
 The effects of irradiation on materials is a critical issue for LFR system development.
+The experimental infrastructure needed to address these issues are currently available irradiation machines and research reactors (e.g., BOR-60 in Russia) and they will be investigated also in ALFRED.

+It is also essential to control the concentrations of impurities, because of the potential for activation and because of the possible effect on corrosion, mass transfer and scale formation at heat transfer surfaces.
+Therefore, coolant chemistry control includes oxygen, but also pollution source term studies, mass transport and filtering and capturing techniques.
+The following specific issues shall be considered: 1) coolant control and purification during operation (i.e. oxygen control, oxygen sensor reliability, coolant filtering, HLM purification, HLM cleaning from components), 2) cover gas control (i.e. radiotoxicity assessment of different elements, migration flow path into cover gas, removal and gettering).

 Finally, it is known that the relatively high speed and momentum change between structural material and HLM implies that the pump impellers are subjected to severe corrosion-erosion conditions that might not be sustained in the long term.
 Tests are planned on specimens of materials, mainly MAX phase or AISI series coated.
 The materials of the pump impeller have to satisfy demanding requirements which deserve specific experimental installation.
 The available infrastructure will be CHEMLAB, HELENA2.
 ATHENA and then ELF, being able to test the capability to withstand to an exposure to high temperature lead (up to 520°C, and higher for long term perspective), the capability to withstand to corrosion/erosion effects due to high relative coolant velocity (10 m/s, and up to 20m/s) as well as to demonstrate the reliability and performances of the pump for a long-term application.